cFreed-AKA-Alf/jsmob/readme.md

 - *breakPoint*=…   : … is the (px) value for the default breakpoint
 - *blindBuild*=1   : hide page while building (avoids showing build steps)
 - *cssTimeout*=…   : … is the (ms) delay before launching window.resize() [see also CAVEAT]
+- *hoverClick*=1   : 2nd-level options become visible when click rather than hover in full layout
 - *padding*=…      : … is the (px) value for padding-left/-right of a block in reduced layout
 - *prefix*=…       : … is any string of your choice, which is substituted to "%"
 - *vscroll*=0      : suppress vertical scroll-bar (useful to simulate a mobile while on desktop)